 Pulmonary Tests and Procedures

-Positron emission tomography (PET) is a specialized radiology procedure used to examine various body tissues to identify certain conditions.
-PET may also be used to follow the progress of the treatment of certain conditions.
+A positron emission tomography (PET) scan is a type of nuclear medicine imaging test.
+It is used to examine various body tissues to identify certain conditions by looking at blood flow, metabolism, and oxygen use.
+PET scans may also be used to see how well the treatment of certain diseases is working.

-Thoracentesis is a procedure in which a needle is inserted through the back of the chest wall to remove fluid or air from between the lungs and the interior chest wall.
+Thoracentesis is a procedure to remove fluid or air from around the lungs.

-A lobectomy is a surgical procedure that removes one of the lobes of the lungs.
+A lobectomy is a surgery to remove one of the lobes of the lungs.

 CT Scan of the Chest

 CT scan is a type of imaging test.
 It uses X-rays and computer technology to make images or slices of the body.
 A CT scan can make detailed pictures of any part of the body, including the bones, muscles, fat, organs, and blood vessels.
 They are more detailed than regular X-rays.